mongodb/docs-java-other/README.md

 After updating the documentation, submit a pull request for approval.

-Once your PR is approved and merged, run the `publish-docs` script with the version:
+Once your PR is approved and merged, pull the latest changes.
+Then run the `publish-docs` script with the version using the format `<major>.<minor>`:

 ```sh
 ./publish-docs <version, e.g. 4.7>